10gic/ethutil/README.md

-  drop-tx               Drop pending tx for address 4byte                 Get the function signatures for the given selector from https://openchain.xyz/signatures encode-param          Encode input arguments, it's useful when you call contract's method manually gen-key               Generate eth private key and its address dump-address          Dump address from private key or mnemonic compute-contract-addr Compute contract address before deployment build-raw-tx          Build raw transaction, the output can be used by rpc eth_sendRawTransaction
+  drop-tx               Drop pending tx for address 4byte                 Get the function signatures for the given selector from https://openchain.xyz/signatures encode-param          Encode input arguments, it's useful when you call contract's method manually gen-key               Generate eth mnemonic words, private key, and its address dump-address          Dump address from private key or mnemonic compute-contract-addr Compute contract address before deployment build-raw-tx          Build raw transaction, the output can be used by rpc eth_sendRawTransaction